Appraising and Insurance

-Appraising a piece of jewellery essentially means determining its value at that point in time.
-Professional appraisers must first be able to identify the item correctly, and then evaluate its quality accordingly.
-They must also be able to convey their findings in a written report, justify their process, and abide by a professional code of ethics.
+Appraising a piece of jewellery means determining its value at that point in time.
+To be able to appraise an item of jewellery, appraisers must identify it correctly and then evaluate its quality.
+They must also be able to convey their findings in a written report, justify their process and abide by a professional code of ethics.

-The Canadian Jewellers Association represents consumer trust and confidence among the jewellery-buying public.
-With ethics and social responsibility at the forefront, CJA members aim to provide their customers with the highest quality of service and information available when it comes to appraising gemstones and jewellery.
+The Canadian Jewellers Association represents consumer trust and confidence within the jewellery-buying public.
+With ethics and social responsibility at the forefront, CJA members aim to provide their customers with the highest quality of service and information available when it comes to appraising both gemstones and jewellery.

-When inquiring about the identification and valuation of gems and jewellery, it is important to remember the value assigned to jewellery can vary depending on the function of the appraisal or report.
-It is essential to communicate your specific needs and purpose with your appraiser for the most relevant result.
+When inquiring about the identification and valuation of gems and jewellery it is important to remember that the value assigned to jewellery can vary depending on the function of the appraisal or report.
+Therefore it is essential to address your needs and the purpose of the appraisal with your appraiser.

 Jewelers Mutual Insurance Group has been specializing in insuring jewellery and jewellers since 1913.
 They understand what your jewellery symbolizes and what’s at stake if your most-treasured items become lost, stolen, or damaged.
 Personal jewellery insurance exists to safeguard your special items and the memories they represent.
 A Jewelers Mutual policy is a repair or replacement policy that provides comprehensive coverage against loss, theft, accidental damage, and mysterious disappearance.